BIIFSweden/LCI_Workshop/README.md

 ## 3) Image artifacts

-Some image artifacts cannot be fixed by image analysis and may compromise intensity and shape measurements.
-Examples can be seen in the images below, such as, bleedtrough, saturation, under exposure and soft focus.
+Image analysis cannot fix some image artefacts, which may compromise intensity and shape measurements.
+Examples can be seen in the images below, such as bleedthrough, saturation, under-exposure and soft focus.

-### 3.1) Bleedtrough
+### 3.1) Bleedthrough

 ![](images/bleedtrough.png?raw=true "Screenshot")